-Agent operation Description Clean Forcibly stops the Oracle database by using the following sqlplu. command: shutdown abort If the process does not respond to the shutdown command, then the agent does the following: Scans the process table for the processes that are associated with the configured instance Kills the processes that are associated with the configured instance Info Provides the static and dynamic information about the state of the database.
+Agent operation Description oracle_imf getnotification Gets notification about resource state changes.
+This function runs after the agent initializes with the AMF kernel module.
+This function continuously waits for notification and takes action on the resource upon notification. oracle_imf_register Registers or unregisters resource entities with the AMF kernel module.
+This function runs for each resource after the resource goes into steady state (online or offline).
+Clean Forcibly stops the Oracle database by using the following sqlplus command: shutdown abort If the process does not respond to the ${\tt shutdown}$ command, then the agent does the following: Scans the process table for the processes that are associated with the configured instance Kills the processes that are associated with the configured instance Info Provides the static and dynamic information about the state of the database.
 Note: This attribute is not applicable PDB resources.
 See "Info entry point for Cluster Server agent for Oracle" on page 24.
 Action Performs the predefined actions on a resource.
 See "Action entry point for Cluster Server agent for Oracle" on page 25.

-Table 1-1 Oracle agent functions (continued)
+Table 1-1Oracle agent functions (continued)